Supersonic-Sites/Condesa/content/repair.md

     bg_color: white
     img_alt: Joy's 19th century brooch
     cta: Call To Action
     desc: Joy brought in a late 19th century brooch.
-The some of the flower petal elements and a pearl were missing.
+Some of the flower petal elements and a pearl were missing.
 Since she wanted to pass it on to a niece, it was important that it be restored and then converted to function as a pendant.
 We were able to meticulously recreate the missing petals, replace the pearl and use the pin to create the hanging mechanism so it could be used as a pendant.
     aos_select: true
-    title: Joy's 19th century brooch
+    title: Joy's 19th Century Brooch
     type: img_third_left
   - type: divider
     bg_color: white